ozgucdlg/security/README.md

-# Springboot boot Spring Security -JWT Authentication and Authorisation-
+# Springboot boot Spring Security -JWT Authentication and Authorization-
 ## Introduction
+This springboot project is aim to focus on the standarts of security conditions by generating spring security features